 Annual Report: Our Annual Report for SFY 2020 is posted to our website and ready for your review.
 You can click here to access the report.

-Attachments: AAA-Get Set-Up Digital flier; Trualta Introduction Flyer; Governor's Proclamation for OAM
+Attachments: AAA-Get Set-Up Digital flier; Trualta Introduction Flyer.
+Action Requested: ☐ Action Requested Below:

 LEARN AND SOCIALIZE ONLINE!

 Connect with curious people such as yourself in small and mid-sized classes